Cpt0Teemo/Compiler/README.md

 # Scoreboard #

 We automatically run a series of test programs using your compiler about twice a day.
-You can keep track of your progress and see how many tests pass/fail using the scoreboard (link to be posted).
+You can keep track of your progress and see how many tests pass/fail using the scoreboard (link will be available on the course website).
 The scoreboard **is provided as a best effort service**, do not rely on it as it may come down unexpectedly:no guarantees are offered.

 # Software requirements #